The Sealed Book

 1945

 The Sealed Book borrowed all sorts of successful ingredients from other shows.
 It had a cackling old man who sounded like a mix between the host from The Hermit's Cave and The Witch's Tale.
-It also had Robert Arthur and David Kogan as writers, who also wrote for The Mysterious Traveler.
-And the character actors represented a wide assortment of villainous archetypes.
-Yet there was something that made this series fall short of its competition.
-One obvious guess is the lack of originality.
-Not only was the basic formula of the show already used better elsewhere, most if not all the scripts were recycled stories from Mysterious Traveler, but with different casts.
-But the greater shortcoming was in the execution of the stories.
-The director (Jock MacGregor) and sound design (unknown artist) were often substandard.
-Scenes were rushed and the action wasn't allowed enough time to be carried out in a believable fashion.
+It also had Robert Arthur and David Kogan as writers, who also wrote for The Mysterious Traveler, as well as the same director (Jock MacGregor).
+Yet in spite of this the series seemed a little uninspired.
+(Originality was not its strong suit!)
+Not only was the basic formula of the series similar to other shows, but the scripts were all recycled stories from Mysterious Traveler.
+The casts were different (although some of the same stars appeared in both The Sealed Book and Mysterious Traveler).
+Scenes were rushed and the action wasn't always allowed enough time to be carried out in a believable fashion.
 For example, when a character receives an experimental drug to make him immortal, his bullet ridden arm heals the instant the needle is inserted to deliver the serum.
-The same character escapes into a house without being seen by police, even though they were right on him in our minds eye.
-The acting was usually overblown as well, with thugs sounding like they were putting on Brooklyn accents and villains drooling over themselves with evil intent.
-Victims are strangled and die within seconds, and their falling bodies sound like three boxes of laundry being knocked over by a sound effects man.
-Of course, hammy performances can be entertaining in their own right, but compared with the competition, The Sealed Book didn't have much of a chance.
+The same character escapes into a house without being seen by police, even though they were right on him seconds before.
+The acting was sometimes overblown as well, with thugs sounding like they were putting on Brooklyn accents and villains drooling over themselves with evil intent.
+Victims are strangled and die within seconds, and their falling bodies sound like three boxes of laundry detergent being knocked over by the sound effects man.
+Of course, hammy performances can be entertaining in their own right, but compared with the competition, some of The Sealed Book episodes come across as a little strained.

-However, there were also good points about the show.
-The basic format was very similar to what would eventually be recreated as the EC Comics Crypt Keeper in Tales of the Crypt (although the publishers never specifically acknowledged this show's influence as they did with The Witch's Tale).
-And the gruesome plots were fun to.
+Still, the show had plenty of plus points to offset the recycling complaint.
+The basic format was very similar to what would eventually be the comic book Crypt Keeper in Tales of the Crypt (although the publishers never specifically acknowledged this show's influence as they did with The Witch's Tale).
+And the gruesome plots were always a lot of fun (even the second time around).
 It might be a man who can't die unless he blows himself up, or perhaps a pair of amputated hands coming back to life to strangle another victim.
-Whatever it was, you can bet it kept the kids awake at night and their mouths jabbering about it all the following day to their friends.
+Whatever it was, you can bet it kept the kids awake a lot longer than 10pm (when it aired on Sunday nights) and their mouths jabbering about it all the following Monday to their classmates.

 The Standard Intro: